CharlieInRain/docs-site/docs/account.md

 ## Create Account

-There are two ways of creating an account on Binance Chain: creating a key in a web wallet and creating a key via `bnbcli`.
+There are two ways of creating an account on BNB Beacon Chain: creating a key in a web wallet and creating a key via `bnbcli`.
 Please make sure you backup your mnemonic.

 ### Web Wallet

-+ You can create a key via [web wallet](https://testnet.binance.org/create)
++ You can create a key via [web wallet](https://testnet.bnbchain.world/create)

 Follow the instructions and set your password (password is used to unlock the keystore file that you will get here):